Arts Teacher Resume

 Get to Know Your Target School or Institution

 There are a few things you should know about an establishment before you rush out the door and apply for a position there – its history, its philosophy, the type of institution it is, and other relevant facts.
-A few keystrokes on your computer or internet-ready phone should be enough to give you an overview of the school or institution you are applying at.
+A few keystrokes on your computer or internet-ready phone should be enough to give you an overview of the school or institution you are applying for.
 While you are at it, go ahead and research about the position itself.
 At the very least, you should know what will be expected of you when you get the post.

 Be Ready to Take a Phone Interview at Any Moment

 A phone interview may be conducted, depending on the preferences and policies of your future employer.
-Although this session is likely to be shorter and less comprehensive than the face-to-face interview later on, it is nevertheless important to be well-prepared for it.
+Although this session is likely to be shorter and less comprehensive than the face-to-face interview, later on, it is nevertheless important to be well-prepared for it.
 At this time, you should already be fortified with a readiness to elaborate on anything indicated on your curriculum vitae or resume.
 This phone interview will also be a good opportunity to clarify any question you may have about the facility and the teaching position.